-Comment 2(m)-3 provides guidance on what is included or what may be excluded from the realized value, combining current comments 2(a)(14)-3 and -4.
-The second and third sentences of current comment 2(a)(14)-4 are deleted as unnecessary.
+Comment 2(m)-3 provides guidance for determining the realized value, combining former comments 2(a)(14)-3 and -4.
+Based on comment, to more closely track the language of the former comments, the comment has been revised from the proposal.
+The second and third sentences of former comment 2(a)(14)-4 are deleted as unnecessary.